mahmoud-joumaa/competitive-programming-notion-problems-tracker/README.md

 - Error handling is rather basic.
 This _is_ a simple application, after all.
 	- If one of the websites is down, the application _will_ crash.
 A workaround for this would be to avoid syncing to that platform while its servers are down.

-For the time being, a simple fix would be to clear the database and reset the `.env` timestamps back to `0`.
+For the time being, a simple fix would be to clear the Notion database and reset the `.env` timestamps back to `0`.
 This ensures a clean sync into an empty database.

 - All languages supported by a platform are supported when syncing, but the formatting is still undergoing some testing.

+- **Error 403:** Multiple http requests to the same website (or API endpoint) is causing the application to be detected as a webscraper and a _403 "Forbidden Access"_ error is returned in the terminal, causing the application to crash.
+Fixes are currently being developed to resolve this issue.
+As such, any code retrievals will be blank, as they are not fetched from the endpoint to limit the number of http requests needed by the application to function (as a temporary fix), but the URL to the submission remains intact and valid inside the Notion page.

 ### Codeforces